In Tilley’s garden – a summer long ago

 Looking back now it was our dispositions towards temporality and mediation that took us in different directions.
 Tilley bridged past and present with consistent empirical rigor and method over decades, while never claiming that what he said of the past was anything other than of his own making.
 He didn’t need to take into account the genealogies of our concepts and practices that are taken to build the bridges; he didn’t need to question concepts of landscape and ownership, or of mediation and representation, the way he wrote the past, rather than experienced it.
 I was finding inspiration in Deleuze and Guattari, Nietzsche, in Adorno’s negative dialectics and immanent critique, in Benjamin’s dialectical images.
 And much more in modern and contemporary art — Klee, Nash, Anselm Kiefer, Goldsworthy, in conceptual and performance art — all of which led me, from 1992, to my long collaboration with theater company Brith Gof (Welsh for dappled memories).
 I have only ever found temporary passages in messy and turbulent waters that involve no essential separation of past and present, and therefore no ground for building secure bridges.
 In what are like memory practices, workings with remains, archaeologists are prompted by things now, in the flow of experience, to recollect, to make fresh connections with indeterminate remains.
 And then the waters shift and we navigate anew.

 I lodged for a couple of months with Chris, Karin and border collie Moa in his farmhouse over the hill outside Lampeter in 1992.
 We sat out in the evening to drink and talk amongst vegetable beds punctuated by megalithic miniatures.
-His newly diagnosed diabetes concerned him.
+His newly diagnosed type one diabetes concerned him.
+I recall the way he expressed it — “this body will be the death of me”.
 He was unsettled by the institutional structures of authority and decision making in the college.
 This was a deeply personal matter to him.
 It became clear I was implicated in this antipathy to institution.
 By the end of the year he had found a new academic home at University College London and he hardly mentioned our collaboration again.

 Print Friendly, PDF & Email